ibm-cloud-docs/codeengine/deploy-job.md

 Run 'ibmcloud ce jobrun get -n myjob-jobrun-fji48' to check the job run status.
 ```
 {: screen}

+## Creating and running a job with commands and arguments
+{: #job-cmd-args}

+You can define commands and arguments for your job to use at run time.
+You can define commands and arguments when you create the job definition or when you run your job.
+You can even define commands and arguments in your job definition and override them when you run your command.
+{: shortdesc}

+You can add commands and arguments to your job definition or job run instance by using the CLI or the console.

+To add commands and arguments through the console, use the `Command` and `Arguments` fields.

+To add commands and arguments by using the CLI, add the `--cmd` and `--args` options to your [`job create`](/docs/codeengine?topic=codeengine-cli#cli-job-create) or your [`jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command.

+For more information about defining commands and arguments, see [Defining commands and arguments for your Code Engine workloads](/docs/codeengine?topic=codeengine-cmd-args).

 ## Access the job details
 {: #access-job-details}